HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/migration/Cloning_without_PAA.md

 ##  Introduction

-For naming purposes this process calls the system that you are copying from, the "source" system and the system you are copying to, the "target" system.
+For naming purposes, this process refers to the system you are copying from as the “source” system and the system you are copying to as the “target” system.

 ## Instructions

-1. **Install/Upgrade Target Portal:**
+1. ## Install or Upgrade the Target Portal
-    Install or upgrade the target Portal to the same precise level as the source system.
-Also upgrade the target to the WAS level of the source system.
-This step could include clustering if needed (you can also still cluster later).
-Basically, the target and source should have exactly the same Portal and WAS level and preferably be at the latest of both.
-It should also be noted that the target Portal should have a profile (and not just the Binaries) installed.

-2. **Configure Security:**
+- nstall or upgrade the target Portal to the same level as the source system.
+- Upgrade the target WebSphere Application Server (WAS) to match the source system.
+- If clustering is required, configure it now or later.
+- Ensure that the target Portal includes a profile and not just the binaries.
+- Both environments should run the same Portal and WAS versions, preferably at the latest levels.

+## Configure Security

-    Configure security on the target Portal.
-This may involve using a different user repository from the source.
+- Configure security on the target Portal.
+- You may use a different user repository than the source system.

-3. **Perform DBTransfer:**
-    DBTransfer to DB2, Oracle or SQLServer on the target Portal.
-The target could also be "Derby" if the target is a development system.

-4. **Install Extensions (if applicable):**
+## Perform DBTransfer

+- Run DBTransfer on the target Portal to DB2, Oracle, or SQL Server.
+- If the target environment is for development, you may use Derby.

+## Install Extensions (If Applicable)

+### WCM Multilingual Extensions

+- Install these extensions if needed.
-    * **WCM Multilingual Extensions:** If needed, install these extensions.
-For Portal 8.5 and later, MLS is automatically installed, and you only need to run the configuration tasks.
+- For Portal 8.5 and later, MLS is installed automatically; run only the configuration tasks.

+### Content Template Catalog (CTC)

-    * **Content Template Catalog (CTC):** Install the same version of CTC as on your source system.
+- Install the same CTC version that is installed on your source system.

 ## Exporting from the Source Portal